 SECTION 3.
-California Environmental Quality Act, this Ordinance is exempt from the requirements of the California Environmental Quality Act, this Ordinance is exempt from the requirements of the California Environmental Quality Act ("CEQA") pursuant to Title 14 of the California Code of Regulations, Section 15378(b)(5) and Section 15061 (b) (3) because it can be seen with certainty that there is no possibility that the Ordinance will have a significant effect on the environment.
+California Environmental Quality Act Findings.
+In accordance with the California Environmental Quality Act, this Ordinance is exempt from the requirements of the California Environmental Quality Act ("CEQA") pursuant to Title 14 of the California Code of Regulations, Section 15378(b)(5) and Section 15061 (b) (3) because it can be seen with certainty that there is no possibility that the Ordinance will have a significant effect on the environment.
 The proposed Municipal Code amendments are minor policy changes, reorganization of existing ordinance provisions, changes required by state law or revisions that reflect the City's standard practice and patterns with respect to preservation, protection, management, and maintenance of trees.
 The City Council of the City of Temecula hereby adopts a Notice of Exemption for the Ordinance and directs the City Manager to file it as required by law.